pal-akash/pal-akash/README.md

-### Hello there 👋
+### Hello there 👋  Welcome to my GitHub space!
 #### My name is Akash Pal.
 I am a software developer always on pursuit of improvement.
-Welcome to my GitHub space.
 #### Here are some stats on my coding journey and some of my projects that might interest you.